mwcproject/docs/guides/restore_from_seed_cli-wallet.md

  ### Restore and keep Chaindata

- First let's lay out the overall procedure, the needed Commmands to accomplish this are below.
+ First let's lay out the overall procedure, more detailed instructions with screenshots are below:

  1) Create recovery directory
  2) Copy Node api secret into your recovery Directory